Auburn man killed by King County deputy was struggling with alcohol, depression, his family says

 Unarmed at the final moments

 The deputy, who has not yet been named by the department, was at a nearby Brown Bear carwash.
 A statement by the department said someone approached the deputy and told him “a male was seen firing a gun in the backyard of a house nearby.”
-(Haynes said her brother had not shot his gun that day.)

 The officer drove around the corner and pulled up to the one-story house on the 500 block of Eighth Street Southeast around 3 p.m.